Panda88CO/udi-NetatmoWeather/README.md

 # Netatmo Weather Station NodeServer

-This is the Netatmo Weather Station NodeServer for the [Universal Devices ISY994i](https://www.universal-devices.com/residential/ISY) [Polyglot interface](http://www.universal-devices.com/developers/polyglot/docs/) with  [Polyglot V2](https://github.com/Einstein42/udi-polyglotv2)
+Netatmo Weather Station NodeServer for PG3, PG3x
-(c) 2021 Daniel Caldentey
 MIT license.

-This node server is intended to interact with the Netatmo Weather Station.
-It can track the status of all modules connected to a single Weather Station.[Netatmo](https://www.netatmo.com/en-us/weather) You will need account access to your Netatmo via the Netatmo Developer API, and create an App on their developer site to get a Client ID and a Client Secret
+This node server integrated the Netatmo Weather Station.
+You will need account access to your Netatmo via the Netatmo Developer API, and create an App on their developer site to get a Client ID and a Client Secret.
+As part of the integration one will need to Autheticate when starting the node server the first time from the PG3(x) web interface (will switch to diffent website to allow authentication)

-Currently, only one Weather Station is supported.

 ## Installation